 The programme starts with a week of introductory lectures and a business game followed by lectures, work groups and assignments in the areas of:

 - Financial Management

 - Selected Topics covering innovation management, legal affairs, intellectual property, negotiating, human resources management, organisational behaviour and business ethics.

-dr. H. Jousma (program director) and drs.
-G. Degenaars (program coordinator), firstname.lastname@example.org
+dr. H. Jousma (programme director) and drs.
+G. Degenaars (programme coordinator), firstname.lastname@example.org

 Lectures, working groups, workshops, case discussions, assignments (both individual and team assignments), oral presentations, guest speakers.